Local and foreign investors can open various types of companies in the Netherlands

 are based on a larger collection of laws, rules and regulations regarding the accounting process in the Netherlands

 and the Dutch Accounting Standards

-published by the Dutch Accounting Standards Board.
+published by the Dutch Accounting Standards Board

 The Dutch Civil Code

-may be used by profit-oriented organizations as well as some not-for-profit organizations.
+may be used by profit-oriented organizations as well as by some not-for-profit organizations.
 Unlike the IFRS, the Dutch GAAP

 contains some exemptions for small and medium sized companies and different guidelines for annual reporting exist for small companies.